aliakbarmostafaei/jetbrains-space-theme/README.md

 Offered in three colors (Light, Grey, and Dark) and two UI variants (Regular and Contrast)

+Icon created by The Icon Z from the Noun Project.
 <!-- Plugin description end -->

 ## Installation